JVersee/SimpleLotto/README.md

 if the session is still open, the player will receive the amount of tickets they currently bought. if the session is closed, the player will receive their ticket numbers.

+# Usage

+1. Open the main window with /sl
+2. Use the 'settings' option to set the amount of tickets, price per ticket, guild bank/winner cut off, and which channels to post announcements
+3. Save your settings
+4. Use the 'Announce Start' button in the top of the main window, to announce lottery start in the configured channels
+5. Add players by targetting them and using the 'Add Target' to add number of tickets for targetted player (click multiple times for each ticket)
+6. Once all players have been added, use the 'Close & Assign' to assign numbers to tickets which will be shown in the main screen
+7. Perform the announced /roll amount to determine a winner